 While laboratories measure hormones in several ways, research indicates that the most accurate way to do so is through urine.
 Knowing your urine hormone levels is an important first step in assessing where your hormones may be out of balance and determining whether your current natural hormone regimen is working for you.

-The Comprehensive Digestive Stool Analysis (CDSA) is an invaluable non-invasive diagnostic assessment that permits Dr. Dempster to gain a comprehensive look at the overall health of the gastrointestinal (GI) tract.
+The Digestive Stool Analysis (CDSA) is an invaluable non-invasive diagnostic assessment that permits Dr. Dempster, ND to gain a look at the overall health of the gastrointestinal (GI) tract.
 The CDSA evaluates the gastrointestinal function by assessing a select set of stool biomarkers.